xrettle/WFGY/Avatar/README.md

 - **One shared runtime** instead of scattered persona files
 - **Natural-language tuning** instead of brittle prompt hacking
 - **Reusable builds** instead of one-off prompt luck
+- **Recovery and return-path operations** instead of hoping persona continuity survives by accident

 That is the core shift.